 Meet the orange-breasted early bird that greets spring with a song.
 Learn how to identify and attract robins with their favorite foods.

-As the ground thaws and worms break through the surface, robins, members of the thrush family, become more active and present in your yard.
+As the ground thaws and worms break through the surface, robins, members of the thrush family, become more active and visible again.
 But you can attract robins to your yard even when it’s snowing.
 In winter, flocks of robins gobble up berries from shrubs and trees.
-Occasionally, you may notice a robin that looks slightly uncoordinated.
-That’s because it gorged itself on overripe berries and is a bit tipsy!
+You can attract robins to your yard with trees that bear fruit in winter such as chokecherry, hawthorn and dogwood.

-You can also create small piles of leaf litter around your yard.
+You can also create small piles of leaf litter around your yard to attract robins.
 According to the National Wildlife Federation, “Leaf litter is a natural habitat for many insects and gives insect and grub-eating birds such as robins, towhees and thrashers, hours of quality snack time.”